 A Better Future For Families Impacted by Pancreatic Cancer

-The GENERATE (GENetic Education, Risk Assessment, and TEsting) Study is designed for people who have a close relative with pancreatic cancer that may have been caused by an inherited mutation in a gene.
+The GENERATE (GENetic Education, Risk Assessment, and TEsting) Study is designed for people who have a close relative with or without a known genetic mutation..
 The goal of this study is to improve genetic testing and cancer prevention in family members of pancreatic cancer patients.
 If a family member does have an inherited risk, there may be options for preventing cancer or detecting it early at a curable stage via regular cancer screenings.

 To be eligible for the GENERATE Study, participants must: